viamrobotics/docs/docs/get-started/collect-data.md

 You don't need to buy or own any hardware to complete this tutorial.
 If you have the following components, you can follow along on your own hardware:

-- A Linux, maxOS or WSL computer which can run `viam-server` or an ESP32 which can run the micro-RDK.
+- A Linux, maxOS or WSL computer which can run `viam-server` or an ESP32 which can run `viam-micro-server`.
 - A sensor or a webcam: this could be the webcam on your laptop or any other webcam you can connect to your computer.

 {{% expand "No computer, camera, or sensor at hand?" %}}